 Note: New usernames can't contain spaces or the "@" character.
 Keep in mind that your username will be displayed publicly to identify the work you've done!

-There are also a few lists specific to MDN localization communities.
-If your community is very large and active, you can probably get a list created for your community; just ask us and we'll look into it.
-Currently, these languages have lists: Spanish, Japanese, and Portuguese.
+There are also a few forums specific to MDN localization communities.
+If your community is very large and active, you can probably get a forum created for your community; just ask us and we'll look into it.
+Currently, these languages have forums: Spanish, Japanese, and Portuguese.

 Internet Relay Chat (IRC) is our preferred method for day-to-day chat and real-time discussions among community members.
-We use a few channels for discussions related to MDN.
+We use a few channels on the server irc.mozilla.org for discussions related to MDN.

 - This channel is our primary channel for discussing the content of MDN.
 We talk about writing, organization of content, and so on.
 We also have "water cooler" conversations here—it's a way our community can keep in touch and just hang out.
 This is also the place to talk about other aspects of MDN (other than development of the platform), such as Demo Studio, profiles, and so on.